 - S. 3306 (95th): Enhanced Crude Oil Recovery Incentives Act

-From Jan 1973 to Oct 1978, Bartlett missed 330 of 3,582 roll call votes, which is 9.2%.
-This is better than the median of 10.6% among the lifetime records of senators serving in Oct 1978.
+From Jan 1973 to Oct 1978, Bartlett missed 334 of 3,605 roll call votes, which is 9.3%.
+This is on par with the median of 12.1% among the lifetime records of senators serving in Oct 1978.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: